Organizing ideas in mind maps

 By the way, you may notice that the wardrobe pictured above has some violations of this principle with regards to shoes.

 The example mind map has other issues of organization quality; I mentioned only this one to introduce an important problem that occurs with hierarchical structures in general and mind maps in particular.
-Resolving these issues is not obvious, in particular because, as far as I know, there is not much instruction about it.
+Resolving these issues is not obvious, in particular because, as far as I know, little guidance exists on this.

 You will also see how organization is essential to increase the power of thought, in the sense of being able to process more information in an integrated way.
 Let's start with a huge modern problem: the information overloads we have to deal with.